1. Home

 A designated representative will make an “excused” or “unexcused” determination as quickly as possible and provide the decision to the student in Aspen.

-Parents/guardians may request a hearing before the Attendance Appeal Board by contacting the Attendance Office.
-The Attendance Appeal Board will meet at the end of each quarter to consider parent/guardian attendance appeals.
+Parents/guardians may request an appeal with the Attendance officer.
+If the Attendance officer denies the appeal, the Attendance Appeal Board will meet at the end of each quarter to consider parent/guardian attendance appeals.
+The Appeal Board will include administrator of social work, administrator of school counseling, and an assistant principal.
+Decisions made by the Appeal Board are final.

 A student may have no more than two (2) unexcused absences during each quarter.
 If a student has three (3) or more unexcused absences in a quarter, consequences, outlined in the attendance policy overview, will apply.
 The school principal, or designee, shall be responsible for viewing attendance records and initiating appropriate actions to address repeated pupil absences and tardiness, and the principal and superintendent will retain discretionary judgment to modify these practices should exceptional circumstances warrant.